peteamiri/Tutorials/quran/Overview.md

 ## Surah in quran with more description

-Describing each surah in the Quran in detail would be beyond the scope of a single response, as each surah covers various themes, teachings, and historical events.
-However, I can provide a brief overview of some notable aspects of each surah.
+Each surah covers various themes, teachings, and historical events.
+However, here is a brief overview of some notable aspects of each surah.
 Here's a summary of the main themes and content of each surah:

 1. Surah Al-Fatiha (The Opening): This surah is a prayer seeking guidance from Allah and serves as the opening chapter of the Quran.